Estimated reading time: 14 minutes

-We must remember; children have often had adults in their lives who have had massive sufferings themselves.
-These people needed support, sometimes they take it, and other times they do not, but often it is hard to see someone else bringing up their children.
+We must remember; children have often had adults who have suffered massive sufferings themselves.
+These people need support, sometimes they take it, and other times they do not, but often it is hard to see someone else bringing up their children.

 ‘Caring for other people’s children is a daunting responsibility, but watching them grow is a huge privilege.
-I do not think we give children enough credit or understand the depth of their thought processes either.
+I do not think we give children enough credit or understand the depth of their thought processes.

 One of the children I cared for previously was five, and she wanted to write a song that had just come into her head.
-The song was about Jesus and love, and it came into her head from nowhere at mealtime when we were together.
+The song was about Jesus and love, and it came into her head from nowhere when we were together at mealtime.
 She asked me to write it down for her; it was great.

 ‘Everyday things in our lives bring us closer together.‘

 ‘I find it amazing how things from my everyday life bring us closer together, often linked with their life before they came to me.
 The children I first looked after often went to a church kids club near their Mum’s home, and I only found out this as we were walking past one day, and they both said, ‘we used to go in there.